profound-labs/recollections-of-ajahn-chah/manuscript/markdown/luang-por-chah-memorial-week.md

 Chah that come across most vividly from these elder-most senior monks, as expressed in a talk from Ajahn Anek.

-\`Luang Por wished us well from head to toe.
+‘Luang Por wished us well from head to toe.
 Even if our minds didn’t like what he was teaching us, our actions had to comply.
 We were like children bathing in a cesspit.
 Our loving father comes along and says, ‘Children, what are you doing that for?’
 ‘It’s fun.’
 ‘Get out.
 Now!’
 And